Key Concepts

 Share Server Migration

-Starting with the Victoria release, NetApp’s Manila driver supports the migration of Manila share servers - along with its shares, snapshots and access rules.
-This functionality can be useful to handle situations like back end evacuation or optimization.
+Beginning with the Victoria release, NetApp’s Manila driver supports migration of Manila share servers, including their shares, snapshots, and access rules.
+This is useful for backend evacuation or optimization.

-As with share migration, a 2-phase approach is available, which allows administrators control the right time to complete the operation, which ends on clients disruption.
-This process of migrating share servers involves different operations, but you need only to “start” the migration, and after the service has completed the first phase of the migration, request to “complete” the operation, in the moment that the disruption of clients can occur.
-For the list of all share server migration commands, refer to “Table 6.10, “Manila API Overview - Share Server Migration”.
+As with share migration, a two-phase approach is available.
+Administrators can control when to complete the operation, which ends with client disruption.
+To migrate a share server, start the migration, then complete it after the first phase is done and at a time when client disruption is acceptable.
+For a list of all share server migration commands, see “Table 6.10, “Manila API Overview - Share Server Migration”.

 Important

-In order to have share server migration working across ONTAP clusters, they must be peered in advance and have a valid SnapMirror license installed.
+To enable share server migration across ONTAP clusters, the clusters must be peered in advance and have a valid SnapMirror license installed.

 Share Server Migration With SVM DR

-NetApp’s Manila driver supports share server migration if all the following restrictions are fulfilled:
+NetApp’s Manila driver supports share server migration with SVM DR when all of the following requirements are met:

-• Source and destination back ends belong to different clusters;
+• The source and destination back ends are in different ONTAP clusters.

-• Source and destination share networks don’t have different security service configurations;
+• The source and destination share networks have identical security service

-• Source and destination back ends have compatible capabilities (FlexVol Encryption, SnapRestore license, etc);
+• The source and destination back ends have compatible capabilities (such as

-• The share server does not contain any FlexGroup share.
+• The share server does not contain any FlexGroup shares.

 Share Server Migration With SVM Migrate (Available From Xena Release)

-SVM Migrate, different from SVM DR is a NetApp specific mechanism developed to allow administrators to move entire share servers from one cluster to another.
-This mechanism is meant to actually migrate share servers in a very efficient way.
-This migration mechanism supports non-disruptive migrations, as long as no network changes are perceived when an administrator specifies a new share network in the migration start process.
+SVM Migrate is a NetApp-specific mechanism that allows administrators to move entire share servers from one cluster to another efficiently.
+This mechanism supports non-disruptive migrations, as long as no network changes are perceived when specifying a new share network during migration start.

-NetApp’s Manila driver supports share server migration using SVM Migrate on Xena release if all the following requirements are met:
+NetApp’s Manila driver supports share server migration using SVM Migrate (from Xena release) if all the following requirements are met:

-• Source and destination clusters have the same ONTAP system version, which must be greater than or equal to 9.10;
+• Source and destination clusters have the same ONTAP system version (9.10 or

-• Source and destination share networks don’t have different security service configurations;
+• Source and destination share networks do not have different security service

-• Both source and destination clusters contain a pre created policy from type ‘migrate’.
+• Both source and destination clusters contain a pre-created policy of type

 Share Backup (Available from Caracal Release)